Tocilizumab: Biosimilars

 In September 2023, Tyenne became the first tocilizumab biosimilar authorized for medical use in the European Union, and in March 2024, became the first biosimilar with both intravenous and subcutaneous formulations to be approved in the United States.

 In April 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Tofidence, intended for the treatment of rheumatoid arthritis (RA), systemic juvenile idiopathic arthritis (sJIA), polyarticular juvenile idiopathic arthritis (pJIA) and coronavirus disease 2019 (COVID-19).
 The applicant for this medicinal product is Biogen Netherlands B.V.
 Tofidence is a biosimilar medicinal product.
 Tofidence was authorized for medical use in the European Union in June 2024.

 Tyenne was approved for medical use in Canada in October 2024.

 In December 2024, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Avtozma, intended for the treatment of rheumatoid arthritis, systemic juvenile idiopathic arthritis, polyarticular juvenile idiopathic arthritis, giant cell arteritis, CAR-T cell-induced severe or life-threatening cytokine release syndrome and COVID-19.
 The applicant for this medicinal product is Celltrion Healthcare Hungary Kft.
 Avtozma is a biosimilar medicinal product.

-In August 2025, the US Food and Drug Administration (FDA) tocilizumab-anoh to treat cytokine release syndrome (CRS) in adults and paediatric patients aged two years and older.
+Tocilizumab-anoh (Avtozma) was approved for medical use in the United States in January 2025.

+Avtozma was approved for medical use in Canada in October 2025.